INSIGHTS BLOG

 01./ Understanding Needs vs. Wants

-Teens in 2021 have grown up emersed in technology that offered them instant gratification.
+Teens in 2023 have grown up emersed in technology that offered them instant gratification.
 Their ability to discern between necessities and non-essential items must be discussed and put into practice.
-Amidst the era of online shopping and targeted promotions for the brands they love most, it is harder than ever to have self-control.
+Amidst the era of online shopping and targeted content marketing from the brands they love most, it is harder than ever to have self-control.

 02./ Budgeting and Tracking Expenses